*New Class!* #

 To explore our Brave Writer classroom, click here to access a sample class.

 The Animal Stories Class is what we call a "Family Class" in Brave Writer.
 Your children are enrolled in the class and will be the ones doing the activities, but the parent is the "student" in the classroom.
 The instructor will teach not just your children about writing, but also you, the parent!
 Our goal is to provide a model for you to follow showing how to partner with young writers in the writing process.
 Learn more about how to support a child in the early stages of growth in writing here.

 Together you will read the material and support your kids in doing the activities; then you will report back to the instructor by posting your children's work.
 We find that kids have a much more successful experience with writing when a parent is involved in the whole process.

 That said, your kids are free to convey their thoughts and reactions to the instructor, too.
-She will want to get to know them!
+They will want to get to know your kids!
 The structure of this class is that the parent is the enrolled student, and the kids are the active participants.
 Our hope is that both you and your children will have a transformed relationship with writing by the end of the four weeks together!